US stocks hover near records as bank losses hold back gains - WTMJ

 AP Business Writers

-NEW YORK (AP) — U.S. stocks stabilized in afternoon trading and hovered near the record highs they set last week, but losses for big banks tempered gains.
+U.S. stocks stabilized in afternoon trading Monday and hovered near the record highs they set last week, but losses for big banks tempered gains.

 Financial stocks dropped to some of the market’s sharpest losses amid worries about how much pain big banks will take following soured trades made by a major U.S. hedge fund.
 Stocks of energy producers were also weak after the price of crude oil edged lower.
 Technology stocks also fell broadly as China announced more tax breaks to bolster its own chip sector.
 Gains for Facebook and other market heavyweights helped to limit the S&P 500’s losses.